muratk5n/thirdwave/en/index.md

 ---

-There were claims Haftar from Libya, and Wagner are supporting RSF, but WG leader below just denied his support.
+There were claims Haftar from Libya, and Wagner are supporting RSF, but WG leader below just denied it.
 Egypt denies working with the official mil but probably have better rels with them than RSF.

 TASS: "PMC Wagner does not take sides in Sudan — founder"